 Stop-loss automatically closes the placed position when the set price value is reached.
 The order is stored on the server of the broker's company, so there is no need to keep the terminal turned on to trigger it.

-StopLoss order can close the transaction either for the entire volume at once, or for 1 contract (lot).
-The opposite order, the main purpose of which - fixation of profit from the transaction, is Take Profit.
+StopLoss order can close a deal either for the whole volume at once or for 1 contract (lot).
+The opposite order, the main purpose of which is to fix the profit from the transaction, is the following Take Profit.

 Stop-loss can be set for any type of order, including deferred.